 An estate sale can be a great way to clean out an entire house in preparation for its next occupant.
-But holding one can be overwhelming, especially when it comes to pricing items and making sure all the paperwork is in order.
+But holding one can be overwhelming, especially when it comes to dealing with the loss of a family member.
+There are a lot of things to consider when conducting estate sales, such as pricing items to making sure all the paperwork is in order.
 Here are some tips for getting ready and running an estate sale like a professional.

 What Is An Estate Sale?